ThisIsNotANamepng/blog/research/AppliedInformationWarfare.md

-# Applied Information Warfare
+# Applied Information Influence Operations

 This is an academic style paper designed to introduce a field of security I came up myself.
 This is not the work of a security professional.
 These are the researched musings of an security student.
 This is also a living document, things might change as I do more research and change my mind.

-In my [introductory article to Information Warfare](/research/InformationWarfare) I introduced my definition of Information Warfare, in order to keep up with this article I suggest you read it first.
+In my [introductory article to Information Influence Operations](/research/InformationWarfare) I introduced my definition of Information Influence Operations, in order to keep up with this article I suggest you read it first.

 These are examples of different examples of IW, later in the article I will classify them as branches within IW.